opencog/docker/indigo/README.md

 ## Dependents
 * blender contains a docker image for ROS + blender
 * dev contains a docker image for a ROS development environment

+## Bulding
+Use `build-all.sh` to buiold all the docker images.
+Use with caution!